JetBrains/kotlin/ReadMe.md

 In particular it'd be great if all functions included a nice example of how to use it such as for the
 <a href="http://kotlinlang.org/api/latest/jvm/stdlib/kotlin/hash-map-of.html">hashMapOf()</a> function.
 This is implemented using the <a href=https://github.com/JetBrains/kotlin/blob/master/libraries/stdlib/src/kotlin/collections/Maps.kt#L53">@sample</a>
 macro to include code from a test function.
-This serves as a double win; the API gets better documented with nice examples to help new users and the code gets more test coverage.
+The benefits of this approach are twofold; First, the API's documentation is improved via beneficial examples that help new users and second, the code coverage is increased.

 Also the [JavaScript translation](https://github.com/JetBrains/kotlin/blob/master/js/ReadMe.md) could really use your help.
 See the [JavaScript contribution section](https://github.com/JetBrains/kotlin/blob/master/js/ReadMe.md) for more details.